-Electrical outletsAppliancesMedicines, bleaches, and household cleanersHeaters, fireplaces, and wood stovesPlaces where children could trip or slipGlass doors and windowsSmall items that could cause choking in infants and young children
+Electrical outletsAppliancesMedications, bleaches, and household cleanersHeaters, fireplaces, and wood stovesPlaces where children could trip or slipGlass doors and windowsSmall items that could cause choking in infants and young children

 Stairs can be dangerous for children.
 Here are some tips to prevent accidents on the stairs:

-Watch the baby constantly.
-Babies can easily fall from changing tables or other high places.Have everything (diapers and wipes) in immediate reach.
-This way you will not have to step away from the infant for even a second.
+Watch babies constantly.
+Babies can easily fall from changing tables or other high places.Have items like diapers and wipes nearby.
+This way, you will not have to step away from the infant for even a second.

 Infants and young children can choke on any small items they put in their mouths.
 Here are some tips to prevent choking: